 Toronto’s iconic CN Tower, which was the world’s tallest free-standing structure until the completion of Dubai’s Burj Khalifa in 2009, is well worth visiting.
 Ride the glass-bottomed elevator up 1,220 feet to the observation deck where you can gaze out onto the city below and test your acrophobia on a 258-square-foot glass floor (don’t worry about it breaking—it’s been engineered to withstand a weight equivalent to 14 hippos).
 If “fear of heights” is a foreign concept to you, pony up CAD $195 for the EdgeWalk, where you stroll around on the top of the tower tethered to the structure via a harness.
 Once you’re back on the ground, take some time to explore the area; some of downtown’s biggest tourist draws, including the Rogers Centre (home of the Blue Jays MLB team), Steam Whistle Brewery, and Ripley’s Aquarium of Canada, are all right there.

-As the country’s cultural capital, Toronto is home to a number of top-shelf art museums.
-First on your list should be the Art Gallery of Ontario, designed by famed architect Frank Gehry, which packs in 95,000 pieces from Canada and around the world.
-Their collection dates all the way back to the first century AD but also features a strong contemporary collection that includes pieces by Dali, Rothko, and Matisse.
-It has played host to touring exhibitions from the likes of Jean-Michel Basquiat and Yayoi Kusama.
-Further south along the waterfront, The Power Plant, nestled inside the Harbourfront Centre, focuses on recent work by Canadian and international artists.
-And if your travels take you to the Junction, stop by the newly-built Museum Of Contemporary Art (or MOCA), a center dedicated to cutting-edge work from Canada and abroad.
+From historic theaters, and modern art galleries, to festivals, and events that showcase the country’s creativity, Toronto has it all!
+First on your list should be a visit to the Art Gallery of Ontario, designed by famed architect Frank Gehry, which packs in 95,000 pieces from Canada and around the world, including a Ruben masterpiece and works from the famed Canadian landscapers, the Group of Seven.
+The gallery features pieces from the first century AD all the way to today with a contemporary collection that includes pieces by Dali, Rothko, and Matisse, as well as a permanent exhibition of Indigenous artwork.
+It has played host to touring exhibitions from the likes of Andy Warhol, Picasso, Monet, and Van Gogh.
+Further south along the waterfront, The Power Plant Contemporary Art Gallery, inside the Harbourfront Centre, focuses on recent work by Canadian and international artists.
+In the Junction neighborhood, you’ll find the newly built Museum of Contemporary Art (or MOCA), a center dedicated to cutting-edge work from Canada and abroad.

 Explore Kensington Market